PrefectHQ/prefect/docs/guides/webhooks.md

 ```
 </div>

-Each time the script hits the webhook, the webhook will produce a single
+Each time the script hits the webhook, the webhook produces a single
 Prefect event with that name and resource in your workspace.

 ### Event fields that Prefect Cloud populates for you